Chandan9898Kumar/JavaScript_Question-RestApis/backend/README.md

                       `Cookie`                                                                                      `Session`

 1. Cookies are client-side files stored locally on a computer that contain user data.	             |  User data stored in the server side is called sessions.

 2. Cookies expire when the user-defined lifespan expires.	                                         |  The session ends when the user closes the browser or logs out of the software.

 3. It has a limited capacity for information storage.	                                             |  It has a practically infinite capacity for data storage.

 4. We don't need to run a function to start cookies because they are stored locally on the machine.|	The session start() function must be used to start the session.

-5. Cookies are not secured.	                                                                       |    When compared to cookies, sessions are more secure.
+5. Cookies are not secured.                                                                        |  Sessions are more secure.
+Data stored on server

 6. Cookies save information to a text file.	                                                       |  Session saves data in encrypted form.